RafayAK/openvpn-cloud-connector/README.md

 To run:

+To run:
 - Download the OpenVPN cloud connector file for a network (`connectorXX_region.opvn`)
 - Optionally, save the connector file to the `ovpn-connector` directory, for easy identification
-- Mount the connector file to  `/etc/openvpn3/autoload/connector.conf` volume in the container, using the command below:
+- Mount the connector file to  `/etc/openvpn3/autoload/connector.conf` volume in the container, using the command below and run:
-- Finally, run the docker command below (make sure to replace path to connector file):

 ```bash
 docker run -d --restart always --name ovpn_connector.docker -p 1194:1194/udp -p 443:443/tcp --privileged -v /<YOUR>/<PATH>/<TO>/connectorXX_region.opvn:/etc/openvpn3/autoload/connector.conf -v /sys/fs/cgroup:/sys/fs/cgroup:ro ovpn-connector